 I hate my social life!

-When I typed this heading I was in doubt what to type for maybe you hate your social life because:
+When I typed this heading I was in doubt about what to type for maybe you hate your social life because:

 you are in the wrong relationship